Police: Minnesota officer meant to draw Taser, not handgun

 BROOKLYN CENTER, Minn.
-(AP) — The police officer who fatally shot a Black man during a traffic stop in a Minneapolis suburb apparently intended to fire a Taser, not a handgun, the city’s police chief said Monday.
+(AP) — The police officer who fatally shot a Black man during a traffic stop in a Minneapolis suburb apparently intended to fire a Taser, not a handgun, as the man struggled with police, the city’s police chief said Monday.

-Brooklyn Center Police Chief Tim Gannon described the shooting as “an accidental discharge.”
-The state Bureau of Criminal Apprehension was investigating.
+Brooklyn Center Police Chief Tim Gannon described the shooting death Sunday of 20-year-old Daunte Wright as “an accidental discharge.”
+It happened as police were trying to arrest Wright on an outstanding warrant.
+The shooting sparked violent protests in a metropolitan area already on edge because of the trial of the first of four police officers charged in George Floyd’s death.

+“I’ll Tase you!
+I’ll Tase you!
+Taser!
+Taser!
+Taser!” the officer is heard shouting on her body cam footage released at a news conference.
+She draws her weapon after the man breaks free from police outside his car and gets back behind the wheel.

+Hennepin County Attorney Mike Freeman said any decision on charges against the officer will be made by the Washington County attorney under an agreement adopted last year by several county prosecutors aimed at avoiding conflicts of interest.
+Freeman has been frequently criticized by activists in Minneapolis over his charging decisions involving deadly use of force by police.

-Gannon would not name the officer but described her as “very senior.”
+Gannon would not name the officer or provide any other details about her, including her race, other than describing her as “very senior.”
 He would not say whether she would be fired following the investigation.

 “I think we can watch the video and ascertain whether she will be returning,” the chief said.